orbis-eval/orbis_eval/docs/quickstart/index.rst

 Addons
 ======

-To run an Orbis addon Orbis provides a CLI that can be accessed by running :samp:`orbis --run-addon`.
+To run an Orbis addon Orbis provides a CLI that can be accessed by running :samp:`orbis-addons` or :samp:`orbis --run-addon`.
 The menu will guide you to the addons and the addons mostly provide an own menu.
 Please be aware, that not all addons are working with the newest version of Orbis yet.